 Do you need help telling your story?
 Are you preparing for tenure or completing the NIH Biosketch Contributions to Science sections?
-Do you need to provide a report on your publications or include an impact statement in a grant renewal?
-We can help you or your research group with supplemental information to use for your story.
+Do you need to provide a report on your publications or include an impact statement in a grant application or renewal?
+We can help you or your research group create a narrative.

 1. Go beyond the numbers and provide contextual information.